 Yes, it's expensive, but the Mirror is still the best personal training system we've tested out (so far).

-The $4,295 Peloton Tread is a smart treadmill for your home gym.
+The $2,495 Peloton Tread is a smart treadmill for your home gym.
 Pay $39 per month to access Peloton's live and on-demand Tread classes.
 Train for a beginner 5K on the track or participate in an advanced high-intensity class alongside other seasoned runners and exercisers to boost your heart rate.

 The Tread features a 32-inch touchscreen display, too, so you can easily follow along with whatever guided classes you select, access your profile settings and view your stats, including calories burned, from each workout.
-(It's not yet available in the UK or Australia.)

-Meet the $1,995 Tempo home gym.
+Meet the $2,495 Tempo home gym.
 My colleague, Sarah Mitroff, describes it best in this hands-on article: "Similar to Mirror, Tempo's sleek design is meant to blend into your home -- it looks like an industrial bookcase and a TV had a baby, in a good way."

 Complete with a 42-inch HD touchscreen display and storage for 16 plates (four each at 1.25 pounds, 2.5 pounds, 5 pounds and 10 pounds).
 The system also comes with two 7.5-pound dumbbells and one 25-pound barbell, collars for locking the plates in place, a heart rate monitor, a workout mat and a foam roller.
 Participate in live and on-demand classes ranging from high intensity interval training to strength training and more.
 The device uses 3D mapping and AI to give tips on your form in real-time.
 And, like most of its competition, classes cost $39 a month.
 The Tempo Studio tracks and records personal metrics to realize your strength and also has Apple Watch integration.

 It offers up to 200 pounds of resistance and guided workouts.
-Much better for exercise and strength than free weights.
+Much better for exercise and strength training than free weights.
 Oh and it has real-time feedback so it can automatically adjust the resistance during your workout if it senses the current weight is too easy or hard for you.

-More fitness for 2021
+More fitness recommendations for 2022

 The information contained in this article is for educational and informational purposes only and is not intended as health or medical advice.
 Always consult a physician or other qualified health provider regarding any questions you may have about a medical condition or health objectives.